michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Process sends message to a `queue` or `topic` and *consumers*/*subscribers* to that queue/topic.
 * Can be many producers/consumers per topic.
 * Topics are one way, so to have two-way data flow, must reply to a queue that is subscribed to by the original sender.
 * Choose your own encoding and data model.
-Backwards and forwards compat preferrable.
+Backward and forwards compat preferable.

 **Distributed Actor Frameworks**